bukalapak/split/README.md

 Split provides the Helper module to facilitate running experiments inside web sessions.

-Alternatively, you can access the underlying Metric, Trial, Experiment and Alternative objects to conduct experiments that are not tied to a web session.
+Alternatively, you can access the underlying Trial, Experiment and Alternative objects to conduct experiments that are not tied to a web session.

 ```ruby